ospic/docs/content/en/docs/inventory.md

 This medicines can be categorized in groups categories and also have measurement units.
 In you Navigation drawer > Inventory > Pharmacy will appear with all mentioned parts in its separate tabs(i.e Medicine categories tab, Medicine groups tabs, Medicines tabs and Measure units). <c-image src="pharmacy.png" alt="Pharmacy"></c-image>
 ### Medicine groups tab
+Drugs are categorized in a variety of different ways.
+In the pharmaceutical industry, drugs are grouped according to their chemical activity or conditions that they treat.
+There are many reasons to classify drugs, ranging from understanding the usefulness of particular types of drugs to formulating treatment plans based on chemically similar drugs.
+In the world of illicit and abused drug use, there are essentially [7 different types of drugs](https://luxury.rehabs.com/drug-abuse/classifications/).
+Each has its own set of characteristics, effects, dangers, and side effects.

 ### Medicine categories tab
 ### Medicines tab
 ### Measurement units tab